On Jan. 1, 1985, the body of a redheaded young woman was discovered along I-75 near Jellico in Campbell County.

-Last October a woman who believes the Jane Doe is her mother submitted DNA to confirm the results, however the tests have not yet been completed.
+Last October, a woman who believes that Jane Doe is her mother submitted DNA to confirm the results, however the tests have not yet been completed.
 The woman's brother identified the necklace the victim was wearing.

 "We're waiting for FBI and the DNA analysis," Matthews said.
 "Sometimes it's frustrating the length of time it takes and we don't have a lot of control over that.
 We're just waiting and it'll be one day and it'll happen and we'll know the answer."

 Matthews believes that even though the killings took place more than 30 years ago, the victims can have justice.
 The first step is giving them their name back, then finding their killer.

 "It's important to keep looking because somebody out there is waiting for answers," Matthews said.

 Lisa Nichols: West Memphis, AR